selfrefactor/niketa-vscode-extension/README.md

 Also the error log will be visible as a tooltip upon hover.

+## Note

+Be aware that if your `Jest` config sets `coverageReporters`, then you need to disable them, otherwise you will see `LINE === undefined` in the status bar instead of the results.

 ---

 `Niketa` also has a shortkey assosiated, which is `Ctrl+1`.
 It overlaps with `workbench.action.focusFirstEditorGroup`, so you will need to remove the default keybinding if you want to use it.